 Winter has officially ended, and it’s likely it did a number on your roof.
 Though your roof may not have any obvious leaks or broken shingles, there could still be damage hidden where you least expect it.
-No matter how new or old your roof, scheduling a free inspection by experts in the industry such as those at Hometown Roofing is always a good idea once spring rolls around.
+No matter how new or old your roof is, scheduling a free inspection by experts in the industry such as those at Hometown Roofing is always a good idea once spring rolls around.
 Here’s why.

 Inspections Can Identify Money-Saving Upgrades

 It’s quite possible that you won’t have any issues with your roof.
 If that’s the case, you can breathe a sigh of relief and have peace of mind through the warm months that your home is safe and will keep your family comfortable.
-This might now be a good time to look into some energy-efficient upgrades to your home like new vinyl siding, upgraded insulation, or solar features.
+This might be a good time to look into some energy-efficient upgrades to your home like new vinyl siding, upgraded insulation, or solar features.
 These can increase your resale value and save you money on your utilities.
-If the experts at Hometown Roofing can’t help you with the upgrades you’re interested in, they can suggest reputable local companies who can take care of your needs.
+If the experts at Hometown Roofing can’t help you with the upgrades you’re interested in, they can suggest reputable local companies who can take care of your needs

 Inspections Catch Problems Early On